Cairns Premier Reef & Island Tours Frequently Asked Reef Questions & Answers

 Is there any shaded area on the boat?

-Yes, the whole aft lower section and 3 of the upper deck is under a canopy.
+Yes, the whole aft lower section and the upper deck is under a canopy.
 There is also a spacious, lightly air conditioned, saloon.
 However, please remember that even though shaded areas offer coolness and some UV protection, you can still get some rays through reflection off sand and decks, so you still need to apply sunscreen regularly and cover up if you are prone to burning.

 What is included in the ticket price?